 Many different health conditions can cause a cough.
-In order to identify the cause, it can be helpful to understand the different types of cough.
+It can be helpful to understand the different types of coughs to identify the condition.

-According to the American Lung Association, healthcare practitioners classify coughs as follows:
+According to the American Lung Association (ALA), healthcare practitioners classify coughs as follows:

-- Acute cough: This is a cough that comes on suddenly and lasts up to 3 weeks.
+- Acute cough: This cough occurs suddenly and lasts up to 3 weeks.

-- Subacute cough: This is a cough that comes on suddenly and lasts around 3–8 weeks.
+- Subacute cough: This cough comes on suddenly and lasts around 3–8 weeks.

-- Chronic cough: This is cough that lasts longer than 8 weeks.
+- Chronic cough: This is a cough that lasts longer than 8 weeks.

 - Productive cough: This is a cough that produces phlegm.

-- Dry cough: This is a cough that does not produce phlegm.
+- Dry cough: This cough does not produce phlegm.

-- Nocturnal cough: This is cough that only occurs at night.
+- Nocturnal cough: This is a cough that only occurs at night.

-- Hemoptysis: This means coughing up blood or blood stained mucus from the lungs.
+- Hemoptysis: This is when a person is coughing up blood or blood-stained mucus from their lungs.

-The following are some common causes of an acute cough.
+The following are some common causes of acute coughs.

 - difficulty breathing

-- persistent pressure or pain in the chest
+- persistent pressure or pain in their chest

 - confusion or an inability to arouse